The Last Valley (film)

-The Last Valley is a 1971 film directed by James Clavell, a historical drama set during the Thirty Years' War (1618–1648).
-While war ravages southern Germany, a mercenary leader (Michael Caine) and a teacher (Omar Sharif) stumble upon a valley untouched by the war.
-Based upon the novel The Last Valley (1959), by J. B. Pick, the cinematic version of The Last Valley, directed by James Clavell, was the final feature film photographed with the Todd-AO 70 mm widescreen process until it was revived to make the film Baraka in 1991.
+The Last Valley is a 1971 film written and directed by James Clavell, an historical drama set during the Thirty Years' War (1618–1648).
+While war ravages in the southern principalities of the Holy Roman Empire of the German Nation, a mercenary leader (Michael Caine) and a teacher (Omar Sharif) stumble upon a valley untouched by the war.
+Based upon the novel The Last Valley (1959), by J. B. Pick, the cinematic version of The Last Valley was the final feature film photographed with the Todd-AO 70 mm widescreen process until it was revived to make the film Baraka in 1991.

 Plot

-"The Captain" leads a band of mercenaries who fight for whoever will pay them, regardless of religion.
+A German mercenary named "The Captain" leads his company who fight for whoever will pay them, regardless of religion.
 His soldiers pillage the countryside, raping and looting when not fighting.
-Vogel is a former teacher trying to survive the fighting and resulting chaos in south-central Germany.
+During their campaigns, they encounter Vogel, a former teacher trying to survive the fighting and resulting chaos in south-central Germany.
 Vogel runs from the Captain's force, and eventually stumbles upon an idyllic mountain valley, untouched by war.

-The Captain and his small band are not far behind.
-Caught, Vogel convinces the Captain to preserve the village so it can shelter the band through the coming winter, as the outside world faces famine, plague and the devastation of war.
-"Live," Vogel tells the Captain, "while the army dies."
-The Captain thinks the idea is good.
-He kills Korski, one of his own men, without warning when Korski objects to the idea of desertion.
+Vogel convinces the Captain to preserve the village so it can shelter the band through the coming winter, as the outside world faces famine, plague and the devastation of war.
+The Captain agrees, but kills Korski, one of his own men, without warning when the latter objects to the idea of desertion.
 The local headman, Gruber, submits, after obtaining the best terms he can.

 The local Catholic priest is livid that the mercenaries include a number of Protestants (and nihilistic atheists for that matter), but there is nothing he can do to sway the Captain.
 The Captain kills several dissenting members of his band to uphold their pledge to set aside religious divisions.

-The locals accept their fate.
-Vogel is appointed judge by the Captain to settle disputes between villagers and soldiers.
+Elsewhere, the locals accept their fate.
+The Captain and Gruber agree to appoint Vogel as judge to settle disputes between villagers and soldiers.
 As long as food, shelter, and a small number of women are provided, the mercenaries leave the locals alone.

 The Captain takes Gruber's wife, Erica, for himself.
 Hansen attempts to rape a girl.
 When Vogel stops him, he and two others try but fail to kill the Captain.
 They flee, but return with a larger mercenary band before the winter closes the valley to outsiders.
 However, the Captain has anticipated this, and Hansen and his band are destroyed.
 From the first peddler to enter the valley in the spring, the Captain learns of a major military campaign in the Upper Rhineland and decides to seek employment with Bernard of Saxe-Weimar.
 Vogel wants to accompany him, fearing Gruber will have him killed once the Captain leaves.
 However, the Captain orders Vogel to stay as the condition of not sacking the village, leaving Geddes and Pirelli behind as guards.